cbmrphenomics/cbmrphenomics.github.io/esrum/source/index.rst

 Welcome to the Esrum HPC cluster at The Novo Nordisk Foundation Center for Basic Metabolic Research (CBMR_).
-The Esrum cluster is managed by the `Phenomics Platform`_ and is available to employees at CBMR as well as collaborators visiting CBMR.
+The Esrum cluster is managed by the Data Analytics Platform (formerly the `Phenomics Platform`_) and is available to employees at CBMR as well as collaborators visiting CBMR.

 You are always welcome to contact us if you have questions or problems relating to the cluster.
 See the :ref:`page_contact` page for